Catherine, what's your job?

 Do you only teach foreign clients?

-Do you get summer off?
+So, you get summer off?

 It must be nice being your own boss.

 Yes, it's nice.
 However, it's a myth that being self-employed means you have more time off.
 If anything, the opposite is true.
-As most own business owners will tell you, we work more hours than any standard employment contract because we are vested in what we do, and for me at least, because I love what I do.
+As business owners will tell you, we work more hours than any standard employment contract because we are vested in what we do, and for me at least, because I love what I do.
 As for time off, I have to plan this very carefully around my clients' needs, and make sure I meet my commitments to them.

-So, do you get to finish at 3pm?
+Do you get to finish at 3pm?

 When you're not teaching, are you flexible?

 Yes, absolutely.
 Providing I can work around the courses I am committed to, my timetable is flexible.
 However, apart from teaching, I am also responsible for all aspects of course design and administration, so I still have to fit this in.
-During the average week, about half my time is dedicated to teaching (which includes developing materials, planning lessons, marking, grading, and actually teaching).
-The other half of my week is everything else.

 Do you teach mostly online?